 Well, there is a formula I found on the web which takes into account a couple of factors such as the age and the weight of each individual that can offer us an estimation of how much water should we drink daily.
 Therefore, this is how the ideal quantity of water, represented by the number of cups we are supposed to drink every day, is calculated:

-Following this procedure took me a little more time than I had expected because I'm not used to the UK metric system, so I had to make some conversions, first from kilograms to pounds and then from ounces to liters, but eventually I got my result, so I discovered that I am supposed to drink about 148 ounces of water, which is converted into 18 cups or, to be more exact since I couldn't find out the exact required dimensions of a cup, 4.2 liters of water a day!
+Following this procedure took me a little more time than I had expected because I'm not used to the UK metric system, so I had to make some conversions, first from kilograms to pounds and then from ounces to liters, but eventually I got my result, so I discovered that I am supposed to drink about 148 ounces of water a day on a given summer day, which is converted into 18 cups or, to be more exact since I couldn't find out the exact required dimensions of a cup, 4.2 liters of water a day!

 That is quite a number, certainly more than I had expected, considering the fact that I always hear in the mass media that we should drink at least 2 liters of water per day, but I don't assume this is an exaggerated number.
 I think that 'water' refers to any type of liquid that can help us get hydrated, such as the one from soups, cups of tea, maybe coffee (but definitely not alcoholic drinks, which are not recommended at all during hot days ), so in this context 4.2 liters of liquids per day sounds quite reasonable to me.

 So that is the quantity of water I am supposed to drink when it's hot outside, and it is a recommendation I am about to follow at least during the summer months.
 It may seem a little more than I had anticipated, but better hydrated than sorry!
 Summer can be a truly great season if we take a few measures to protect our health, but it can also turn into a nightmare if we ignore them, and drinking plenty of water is one of they key factors which make the difference between a lovely summer and an awful one!.